 The fact that we all have unconscious biases can work for or against you.
 An interviewer may take to you because you remind them of a friend or feel cool towards you because you remind them of someone who beat them for a promotion.

 Is age discrimination rampant?
 I don’t think so.

 Several years ago I worked with a candidate – a woman in her early sixties (she told me this I didn’t ask) – who was seriously considered for a senior position in a company with an overall “younger culture.”
-Although my client didn’t hire her, she made the final round and was hired by another employer.
+Although my client didn’t hire her, she made the final round with them and a few months later was hired by another employer.

-I remember when one of my friends – in her sixties – was actively recruited by a competitor.
+I have a friend – in her sixties – who was actively recruited by a competitor.
 Another friend got a college degree later in life and began a teaching career in her mid-fifties.

 Do employers tell recruiters “no one over 50?”